-If you are in a crisis after normal business hours, please contact the UCCS Police Department at (719) 255-3111 (if on campus) or contact the AspenPointe Mental Health Crisis Line at (719) 635-7000.
+If you are in a crisis after normal business hours, please contact the UCCS Police Department at (719) 255-3111 (if on campus) or contact the Diversus Health (formerly AspenPointe) Mental Health Crisis Line at (844) 493-8255.
 Consultations are available by appointment or by phone.

 For any concerns that are not immediate please contact the Wellness Center via email at wellness@uccs.edu.